Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 ## Delete a product

-You can delete a product if it is no longer needed.
-If it is a master product, that is, with a product with variants, all variants will also be deleted.
+You can permanently delete a product if it is no longer needed.
+If it is a master product with variants, all variants will also be deleted.
 If it is a variant product, only the addressed variant will be deleted.

 > [Caution] **Loss of data**
   Deleting will permanently remove the selected data.
 The deletion cannot be undone and the deleted data cannot be restored.
 Problems may occur due to unresolved dependencies.
 Make sure you really want to delete the selected data.